How do I add TXT/SPF/DKIM/DMARC records for my domain?

 Setting up the records

-If your domain is pointed to our BasicDNS, BackupDNS, PremiumDNS or FreeDNS, you can easily set up TXT, SPF, DKIM and DMARC records in your Namecheap account.
+If your domain is pointed to our BasicDNS, BackupDNS (a legacy option), PremiumDNS or FreeDNS, you can easily set up TXT, SPF, DKIM and DMARC records in your Namecheap account.

 Follow the instructions below to add a needed record:

 1. Having logged into the Namecheap account, choose Domain List on the left and click on the Manage button next to your domain: